Skip to main content

 Coffee

-Eight ounces of brewed coffee has around 80 to 100 milligrams (mg) of caffeine.
+Eight ounces of brewed coffee has around 80 to 100 mg of caffeine, depending on the type of coffee and brewing method.
 While this doesn’t seem like a lot, its effects can add up as you have more cups throughout the day.

 Energy drinks